 An ETA is the most widely held tourist visa for Australia.
-And today, I wanted to compare it with another common visa which is often asked about from our travel customers, as it also assumes a similar type trip.
+And today, we wanted to compare it with another common visa which is often asked about from our travel customers, as it also assumes a similar type trip.
 However, there are a few key points to note between the two, as the government treats them as 2 different types of visas entirely.

 An ETA has an advantage of being amendable, or fixable, by airlines, travel agents, or visa specialists if a mistake is made on your application.
 Since the airline will be the first point of contact when traveling, it may give travelers like yourself peace-of-mind knowing that the airline can amend your visa details to match your passport upon check-in.